tmatic-trading/crypto-platform/README.md

 - Simultaneous use of any number of trading strategies for different trading instruments with separation of financial results in the database.

+- Bot management feature that allows you to create, delete, merge bots and track their activity.

+## Who is this software for?

+If you are a trader who is thinking about automating your strategies, this software can save you months of effort in creating an application that can interact with exchanges.

 ## Before launch

 Although the software can be used for manual trading, it is mainly intended to be used for automated one, opposite to the standard exchange trading web-interface.